MakarenkoAI/geometry-app/README.md

 ### `npm install`

-Intalls all dependencies from the package.json
+Installs all dependencies from the package.json

 ### `npm start`